rafhun/grunt-wordpress-starter/readme.md

 ## Prerequisites

 ### Framework
 As mentioned before the only dependency is a working Node.js installation on your system.
-Some secondary tasks concerned with the Wordpress installation process require `wget` or `curl`.
+Some secondary tasks concerned with the Wordpress setup process require `wget` or `curl`.
 Furthermore it is assumed that you are working on a Linux based system with a bash or similar shell (that can execute `.sh` scripts) and also that you track your progress with git.

 ### CMS / Server
 Wordpress requires PHP and a MySQL database on your server.
 However if you are only concerned about styling and do not need to work on the CMS itself you can do that as the generated styleguide is a simple static site that you can access directly.